Stability, Efficiency, and Contentedness of Social Storage Networks: Social Storage Network Model

 We modify the pairwise stability concept introduced by \cite{jackson} so as to ensure that deletion of links also happens with mutual consent.
-We call this modified pairwise stability as {\emph{bilateral stability}}. {\emph{Bilateral equilibrium}} \citep{Goyal-bilateral-deviation-important-paper} is another refinement of {\emph{pairwise stability}} \citep{jackson}. \cite{Goyal-bilateral-deviation-important-paper} define strategies of agents as sets of links they would want to add, and define {\emph{Bilateral Equilibrium}} as a strategy profile that is a Nash equilibrium (that is, no agent benefits by unilaterally deviating) and is pairwise stable (where both addition and deletion require mutual consent).
+We call this modified pairwise stability as {\emph{bilateral stability}}.

+{\emph{Bilateral equilibrium}} \citep{Goyal-bilateral-deviation-important-paper} is another refinement of {\emph{pairwise stability}} \citep{jackson}. \cite{Goyal-bilateral-deviation-important-paper} define strategies of agents as sets of links they would want to add, and define {\emph{bilateral equilibrium}} as a strategy profile that is a Nash equilibrium (that is, no agent benefits by unilaterally deviating) and is pairwise stable (where both addition and deletion require mutual consent).
 The set of all bilaterally stable strategies (see Definition \ref{def:stability}) is a superset of the set of all bilateral equilibrium strategies \citep{Goyal-bilateral-deviation-important-paper}, as discussed earlier.

 The modified definition of pairwise stability we use for social storage is given below. \begin{definition} \textit{A social storage network $\mathfrak{g}$ is bilaterally stable if and only if} \begin{enumerate} \item for all $\langle ij\rangle \in \mathfrak{g}$, if $u_{i}(\mathfrak{g}-\langle ij\rangle)>u_{i}(\mathfrak{g})$, then $u_{j}(\mathfrak{g}-\langle ij\rangle)< u_{j}(\mathfrak{g})$, and \item for all $\langle ij\rangle \not \in \mathfrak{g}$, if $u_{i}(\mathfrak{g}+\langle ij\rangle) > u_{i}(\mathfrak{g})$, then $u_{j}(\mathfrak{g}+\langle ij\rangle) < u_{j}(\mathfrak{g})$. \end{enumerate} \end{definition}